Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 The Northern part of the Camí de Ronda

 Walking north from Tossa de Mar, follow the red and white signs that will guide you through this path.
-In this direction, the footpath presents some steep hills, but the fragrance of pine trees, rosemary and thyme will make you not think about them.
+The footpath presents some steep hills, but the fragrance of pine trees, rosemary and thyme will make you not think about them.

 After 3 km, Cala Bona (Good Cove) appears.
 When we got there, we first jumped directly into the sea to fight the intense summer heat.
 If you like snorkelling, you’ll love to explore the seabed of this cove and swim with all kinds of Mediterranean fishes.